flor14/shinyssdtest/paper.md

 shinyssd::shinyssd_run()
 ```

-The source code for ``shinySSD`` has been archived to Zenodo with the linked DOI:10.5281/zenodo.1470880
+The source code for ``shinyssd`` has been archived to Zenodo with the linked DOI: 10.5281/zenodo.1470880

-## Community guidelines
+# Community guidelines

 Report Issues: